Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

   <img src="Gifs/gender.jpg" height="300"  >
 </p>

-Our game's design target is mainly young people who are stressful and help them relieve stress.
+Our game's design target is mainly young people and we hope our game can help them relieve stress.
 Hence, 90% of the participants' ages are between 20 and 30, including university students and part-time or full-time employees.

 <p align="left">
   <img src="Gifs/age.jpg" height="300"  >